archeraghi/Hackathon-2-22-24/README.md

 - Select the free m0
 - Use the defaultname Cluster0
 - Default to N.Virginia (US-East-1)
-- Keep Automate security setup enabled
+- (if the option is available:) Keep Automate security setup enabled
-- Keep Add sample dataset enabled
+- (if the option is available:) Keep Add sample dataset enabled
 - Provide AWS
 - Now create the deployment (button below/right)